 Too Much Bathing Can Make a Dog’S Coat Dry.

 We all know that dogs need to be bathed, but did you know that too much bathing can actually make your dog’s coat dry?
 That’s right – too much of a good thing can actually have negative consequences.
-When you bathe your dog, you are stripping away the natural oils that protect their skin and coat.
+When you bathe your dog, you are stripping away the natural oils that protect its skin and coat.

 These oils are essential for keeping your dog’s coat healthy and hydrated.
-If you bathe your dog too often, you can cause their coat to become dry, brittle, and prone to breakage.
+If you bathe your dog too often, you can cause its coat to become dry, brittle, and prone to breakage.
 So how often should you bathe your dog?

 If you do find yourself needing to bathe your dog more frequently than usual, there are some things you can do to help minimize the damage to their coat.
 First, make sure you’re using a mild shampoo that is designed specifically for dogs.
 And second, be sure to use conditioner after every shampooing session – this will help replenish the natural oils in their coat and keep it healthy and hydrated.